flozz/daily-mix/README.rst

 This is currently a work in progress and it has only been tested against ownCloud / Nextcloud Music servers.

 This generator does not make completely random playlist but tries to build interesting one.
-It tries to add "interesting" tracks (more at the beginning of the playlist ad a bit less then).
-It also tries to put new/fresh tracks in the playlist.
+It tries to add "interesting" tracks regularly in the playlist (more at the beginning of the list and a more spaced then).
+It also tries to put new/fresh tracks in at strategic places.

 Here is an example of a generated playlist: